mattermost/docs/source/process/community-systems.md

 2. When a feature idea does not fit the scope of Team Edition, as [defined in the Mattermost Manifesto](http://www.mattermost.org/manifesto/#mattermost-teams), but benefits Enterprise Edition subscribers, a similar process as above is undertaken by the Enterprise Team.

     1. If change is considered high priority without prerequisites, a Fix Version may be applied to the Jira ticket for the Mattermost Enterprise Team to add for an upcoming monthly release.
-Priority decisions are influenced by discussion with Enterprise Edition subscribers, with special attention paid to members of the [Core Access](https://about.mattermost.com/core-access/) program.
+Priority decisions are influenced by discussion with Enterprise Edition subscribers.
     2. If change is not seen as high priority or has prerequisites, it is assigned a Fix Version of `backlog` until this situation changes.
     3. If an existing or potential Enterprise Edition subscriber needs a specific change that has not yet been assigned a Fix Version, they can contact the Mattermost Enterprise Team to discuss sponsoring the feature with Non-Recurring Engineering (NRE) funding to have it delivered before it would otherwise be added.
 Feature sponsorship can only be applied to features where Jira tickets exist.